 This course will examine the physiology, genetics, taxonomy, and evolution of plants.
 Lab exercises, field work, and demonstrations will be used to support lecture material.

 This course will introduce the student to the field of animal behavior.
 To gain a full understanding of the complexities of this subject, students will study aspects that influence innate behaviors, such as genetics, population biology, evolution and learned behaviors, such as learning theory and cultural transmission.
 The course examines theoretical and conceptual issues in animal behavior using experiments and case studies to highlight examples.
 We will focus on many important biological activities such as mating, the role of kinship, cooperation, communication, aggression, and play.
 In addition to identifying major patterns and processes of animal behavior, we will discuss the observational and experimental techniques used to study behavior and explore the major conceptual models guiding past and current research in this field.
 The course is offered as an upper level science course aimed at environmental science and psychology majors.
-No prerequisite is assigned but students are strongly urged to take general biology and introduction to anatomy and physiology prior to the course.

 This course will focus on the importance of biodiversity.
 Currently, we are experiencing an unprecedented loss in species; losing, on average, two species a day.
 Unlike past mass extinctions humans are largely responsible.
 Following the Society of Conservation Biology's guidelines for conservation literacy, this course will investigate how we can apply biological principals to reverse trends in species loss.
 We will focus on case studies to develop our understanding of what maintains, reduces, and restores biodiversity.
 The course will be organized into three sections 1) history and value of conservation biology, 2) threats to biodiversity, and 3) approaches to solving conservation problems.